DmIvanov/DmIvanov.github.io/_posts/2018-12-02-code-optimization-for-swift-and-objective-c.md

 Of course we also shouldn't forget about the Whole-Module Optimization (appeared in Swift 3).
 Now this property sits in the project settings as Swift compilation mode and has two options:

-- Incremental (Single file in XCode 9.3)
+- Incremental (Single file in Xcode 9.3)
 - Whole module

 The essence of the optimisation is intelligibly described in the official <a href="https://swift.org/blog/whole-module-optimizations">swift blog.</a> But briefly it's not related to how the compiler process the source code, but what exactly it takes as an input for its work.
 In incremental (single file) mode the compiler works separately with each swift file doing all the analysis and optimisations.
 In a whole-module mode it "combines" all the swift source files in one module all together and takes the entire module as a source for all the processing.
 Of course every mode has its trade-offs.
 Whole-module optimisation has several significant benefits based on the bigger context for the optimizations (whole module instead of just one file) - when the compiler knows more about the code it can do much more for you in terms of optimisation.
 But it's clear that in this case the compiler needs to recompile the entire module every time you run it, even if you made just a small change in one file (as there are know separate files for the compiler).
-That's why by default in the new XCode project the debug configuration has an incremental compilation mode (almost no optimizations, the fastest incremental compilation) and the release configuration has whole-module optimisation switched on (no need in benefits of incremental compilation, better optimisations).
+That's why by default in the new Xcode project the debug configuration has an incremental compilation mode (almost no optimizations, the fastest incremental compilation) and the release configuration has whole-module optimisation switched on (no need in benefits of incremental compilation, better optimisations).

-There is also kind of an optimization option **-Ounchecked** compiler flag which was one of the options of the Optimization level in previous XCode versions and now is called Disable Safety Checks.
+There is also kind of an optimization option **-Ounchecked** compiler flag which was one of the options of the Optimization level in previous Xcode versions and now is called Disable Safety Checks.
 It's responsible for removing some optimization passes related to things like int overflow.
 But there are <a href="https://forums.swift.org/t/deprecating-ounchecked/6928/10">some arguments</a> if it's an "optimization level" in a first place, and where is it's place in the compiler.

 We've already mentioned that there are 2 sets of optimisation passes for swift code: frontend optimizations (made by SIL optimizer) and backend optimization (made by LLVM Core).
 So you might think: "Wait.. if we have whole-module mode turned on and the compiler treats the entire module - which often means the entire project</em> - as the big chunk of code, so we miss all the concurrency benefits.
 We cannot process different parts of the module simultaneously anymore".
 And partly you are right.
 For the frontend the compilation of the entire module is indeed one single process.
 But it seems that Apple engineers managed to split the module for LLVM, so at least the backend can apply some concurrency to speed up the compilation.